A yeast infection, also known as candidiasis, is a type of fungal infection. It can cause irritation, itchiness, and discharge.

 During your appointment, your doctor will ask you to describe your symptoms.
 They will also ask about any medications you may be taking or other conditions that you may have.

 After assessing your medical profile, your doctor will perform a pelvic exam.
-They first examine your external genital area for any signs of infection.
-Then they insert a speculum into your vagina.
-This holds your vaginal walls open, allowing your doctor to look at the inside of your vagina and cervix.
+They first examine your external genital area for any signs of infection, then insert a speculum into your vagina.
+This holds your vaginal walls open and allows your doctor to look at the inside of your vagina and cervix.

 Your doctor may also take a sample of your vaginal fluid to determine the type of fungus that’s causing the infection.
 Knowing the type of fungus behind the infection can help your doctor prescribe the most effective treatment option for you.

 Mild to moderate yeast infections can usually be cleared up with a topical treatment such as a cream, ointment, or suppository.
-The course of treatment can last up to seven days depending on the medication.
+The course of treatment can last up to 7 days, depending on the medication.

 Common options include: